amcadams9619/watson-online-store/README.md

   <img width="400" height="300" src="doc/source/images/Slack_2.png">
 </p>

-*  Go Back to your browser and enter in conformation code you received in email
+*  Go Back to your browser and enter in the conformation code you received in your email

 <p align="center">
   <img width="400" height="300" src="doc/source/images/Slack_3.png">